Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?

 Many people consider this statistic to be skewed as they feel WordPress mainly powers simple sites and blogs.
 However, as you can see below, if you only consider the websites with the most traffic on the internet, WordPress remains the dominant CMS – even if the dominance is less pronounced.
 It is noteworthy that Drupal’s market share increases significantly with traffic increases, whereas Joomla’s share drops rapidly.

 Another way to gauge the relative interest in these CMS platforms is to see how often their name is searched for in Google.
-We can draw the data for the past five years to see the development of their respective search activity using Google Trend.
+We can draw the data for the past year to see the development of their respective search activity using Google Trend.

-As you can see from the graph, the search interest in each of them has at least halved over the past five years.
-However, throughout this period, the interest in WordPress has been 7-12 times the interest in either Drupal or Joomla.
+As you can see from the graph, the search interest in each of them has fluctuated a bit over the past year.
+However, in the UK throughout this period the weekly interest in WordPress has ranged from 8 to 12 times the interest in Drupal, while the interest in Drupal was between 1.5 and 8 times that in Joomla.
+The worldwide picture was very similar.

 Example websites for WordPress, Drupal and Joomla

-Here is a list of some of the better known websites running the respective CMSs.
+Here is a list of some of the better known websites running the respective CMSs at the time of writing this blog:

 Which CMS is right for me?
 WordPress, Drupal or Joomla?